svelte-pilot/svelte-pilot/README.md

       {
         component: () => import('./views/LayoutA.svelte'),

-        // children alse can have children.
+        // children can also have children.
         // '/bar` page will be rendered as:
         // <Root>
         //   <LayoutA>